ppkcomputers/arch-sysclean/README.md

 # Here is all the commands to do it manually
 pacman -Qdtq  - Scans the system to identify packages that were installed as dependencies but are no longer required by any other package.

-pacman -Rns   - Removes the specified orphaned packages along with their configuration files (-n) and unneeded dependencies (-s).
+sudo pacman -Rns $(pacman -Qdtq)   - Removes the specified orphaned packages along with their configuration files (-n) and unneeded dependencies (-s).

 systemctl list-timers --all   - Lists all active and inactive systemd timers